-In this article we are going to see how to export 3D models, with materials, UV maps and animations, to the Unity engine, in which format and a some useful tips to prepare models before exporting.
+In this article we are going to see how to export 3D models, with materials, UV maps and animations, from Blender to the Unity engine, in which format and a some useful tips to prepare models before exporting.

 How to export a 3D model?